c-cube/fuseau/README.md

 # Fuseau

+**STATUS**: archived.
+This was a very interesting experiment but for production you should use lwt_direct/eio/miou/… .

 This is an experimental concurrency/IO library for OCaml 5.
 Currently the only backend is a naive one using `Unix.select` but I plan to add more robust ones.